JerryAZR/WebFPGA-GUI/README.md

 ## Notes:

 * I'm not affiliated with the WebFPGA team
-* This is a work in progress and is likely unstable
+* Bug reports and feature requests are welcome!

 ## See Also